enkidevs/curriculum/sql/dql/basic-queries/where-3.md

 SQL provides a bunch of special operators to help you write complex querying conditions.
 More specifically, in this insight, we will take a look at:

-- the `LIKE` operator which is used to define a pattern that the given attribute should conform to
+- the `LIKE` operator, which is used to define a pattern that the given attribute should conform to
-- the `IN` operator which allows us to define a list of values of which the attribute must be one
+- the `IN` operator, which allows us to define a list of values of which the attribute must be one
-- the `BETWEEN` operator which allows us to define a range of values in which the attribute must be
+- the `BETWEEN` operator, which allows us to define a range of values in which the attribute must be

 Let's consider the following `pokemon` table: